filecoin-project/devgrants/open-grant-proposals/open-proposal-astralDAO.md

 We understand that a large community of experts in the spatial data community have been working to solve many of the problems we want to solve with regards to the cataloguing and access of spatiotemporal datasets.
 Rather than try to reinvent the wheel, we have opted to adopt and build on their work.
 As such, GeoDIDs are designed to comply with the SpatioTemporal Asset Catalog specification as closely as possible.
 This specification, maintained by the Radiant Earth Foundation, provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
 In addition to the spec, a community of developers has built a range of tools to create, validate and explore these asset catalogs.
 To contribute to this effort and leverage the fact that the community is already adopting it, GeoDIDs extend the DID specification to comply with STAC.

 An advantage to this: any datasets that can be represented in a STAC can be easily identified by a GeoDID.
-Furthermore, STAC was designed to standardize the cataloguing of spatialtemporal data - we want to make it as seamless as possible to onboard existing STAC-catalogued spatial data onto IPFS / Filecoin.
+Furthermore, STAC was designed to standardize the cataloguing of spatiotemporal data - we want to make it as seamless as possible to onboard existing STAC-catalogued spatial data onto IPFS / Filecoin.
 Onboarding appropriately-licensed imagery catalogued on STAC will be very simple.
 So we are taking a STAC-first approach to designing GeoDIDs.

 Part of phase 1 on our Development Roadmap is to design and prototype a draft GeoDID Method Specification and creating decentralized identifiers for spatial data assets.
 We will extend the DIDs v1.0 specification.
 Our goal is to map the DID document structure to those of STAC Catalogs and Items.